[Paper] A Learning-based Framework to Handle Multi-round Multi-party Influence Maximization on Social Networks

 • Operations Research

-• The differece between STROM-QQ and STORM-MM
+• The difference between STROM-QQ and STORM-MM

 STROM-QQ STROM-MM